ljewalsh/Stuff-you-stuff-comments/README.md

-# Stuff-you-stuff-comments
+# Stuff You Stuff Comments
 A userscript which removes people's comments from stuff.co.nz (currently only working on Chrome)

     - Install Tapermonkey from appstore (https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en)
     - Create new script
-    - Copy javascript from 'Stuff You Stuff Comments.js' into script
+    - Copy JavaScript from `index.js` into script
     - Enable script